Clarence Chamberlin: Flying off the Leviathan

-After the rains slackened, the seas calmed down, and all of the reporters were seasick, Chamberlin attempted takeoff.
-"The Leviathan's 19 knot speed and the wind blowing gave a component air flow straight up the runway, down which the takeoff would be attempted.
-Chamberlin had expected to use the entire runway, but at about three-fourths of the way the plane was flung into the air by up-thrusting winds turned skyward by the sides of the big ocean liner."
+After the rains slackened, the seas calmed down, and all of the reporters were seasick, Chamberlin attempted takeoff:

+The Leviathan's 19 knot speed and the wind blowing gave a component air flow straight up the runway, down which the takeoff would be attempted.
+Chamberlin had expected to use the entire runway, but at about three-fourths of the way the plane was flung into the air by up-thrusting winds turned skyward by the sides of the big ocean liner.

 Chamberlin's original destination was Teterboro Airport in Teterboro, New Jersey.
 Unfortunately, thick fog forced him to take a detour to Curtiss Field where he waited an hour for the fog to lift.
-He then took off for Teterboro Airport to deliver the "first ship-to-shore mail."
+He then took off for Teterboro Airport to deliver the "first ship-to-shore mail".
 He was greeted at the airfield by all 17 inhabitants of Teterboro and 15,000 others.

-After 1927
+Later activities

-Following his extremely active aviation exploits in 1927, Chamberlin was considered one of the seven greatest flyers in the world.
-However, his days of breaking records were behind him; now, he was in the business of designing and selling planes.
+Following his numerous aviation exploits in 1927, Chamberlin was considered one of the seven greatest flyers in the world.
+With his days of breaking records coming to an end, Chamberlin switched his focus to designing, manufacturing and selling planes out of his factory in New Jersey.
 "Clarence Chamberlin's Aircraft Plant produced a line of aircraft that he'd intended airlines to use to transport passengers to all parts of the United States."
-The Chamberlin Eight-Seater, or the Crescent Aircraft as it was more commonly known, "was an improved airplane incorporating designs that his ample flying experience had shown him were needed for a better aircraft."
-The plane could carry eight passengers in addition to the pilot and it even featured "rest room facilities for the comfort of the passengers."

-During the 1930s, Chamberlin traveled around the United States in his 26-passenger Curtiss Condor CO plane giving rides to people, not so much as a "barnstormer" but as more of a hobbyist.
-His Curtiss Condor at the time was the largest passenger carrying airship in the United States which landed on earth.
+The Chamberlin Eight-Seater—or Crescent Aircraft as it was more commonly known—"was an improved airplane incorporating designs that his ample flying experience had shown him were needed for a better aircraft".
+The plane could carry eight passengers in addition to the pilot, and featured "rest room facilities for the comfort of the passengers".
+During the 1930s, he traveled around the United States in his 26-passenger Curtiss Model 53 Condor plane giving rides to people, not so much as a "barnstormer" but as more of a hobbyist.
+His Curtiss Condor at the time was the largest passenger-carrying airship in the United States which landed on solid ground.
 Only the China Clipper, which could only land on water, and the Army bomber, which could not carry passengers, exceeded the Curtiss Condor in size.
 "His purpose for [traveling around the United States was] to take passengers for short flights at a nominal fee as a means of popularizing travel in passenger ships."
-In 1936, Clarence and Wilda were divorced.
-Later that year, Chamberlin "brought [one of his Curtiss Condors] to Maine to display it at an air show where he held a contest to find a young lady to use for promotional purposes and to be a stewardess."
-Louise Ashby, daughter of the Maine Governor at the time, entered the contest and, for the both of them, it was love at first sight.
-Clarence asked Louise to marry him the very next day.